DalianisIoannis/Data-Base-Management-Systems-Course_Projects/README.md

-# Projects for the Course "Data Base Systems"
+# Projects for the Course "Data Base Management Systems"

 Implementation of techniques and algorithms for managing and searching in Relational Databases.